 Oxalic Acid Mode of Action

 This text describes the acaricidal mode of action of oxalic acid.
 We also make some remarks on the safety of oxalic acid sublimation.
-Oxalic acid in nature Oxalic acid is a natural defense component of plants and is often found in nature.
+Oxalic acid in nature Oxalic acid is a natural defence component of plants and is often found in nature.
 It is produced in the leaves or roots of plants to prevent insects...
 Continue Reading →

 Viral infections and Varroa- Part I